External Hiring vs. Internal Recruitment: How Companies are Doubling Down on Upskilling Employees

 - At the end of the first year

 It’s widely accepted that successful onboarding is an indispensable step toward further career development, so it benefits all the participants.
-On the part of a company, it serves to meet three strategic objectives:
+A survey from Paychex found that 52% of new hires feel undertrained after onboarding, with remote employees more likely than those who are on-site to feel undertrained.
+On the part of a company, onboarding serves to meet three strategic objectives:

-- to build awareness of the company’s definition of success;
+- Build awareness of the company’s definition of success

 As the process evolves, some intermediary objectives need to be addressed urgently.
 Let’s look at how the ultimate strategy breaks down into strategic points which help to make the most of this process.